 Outputs

-For your information, in the software, the ENABLE behavior can be inverted depending on the drivers that are used.
+The ENABLE behaviour can be inverted depending on the drivers that are used.

 The TOOLON output is used to activate the tool that is used in the application.
-This output is an Open Collector output.
+This output is an Open Collector output on pin #17, CN2

 It is advisable to use a solid-state relay to switch on heavy loads like a spindle motor because this will also optically isolate this input again external interference signals.

-Depending on how the E-STOP hardware behavior is configured this output can be switched off in case of an E-STOP condition.
+Depending on how the E-STOP hardware behaviour is configured this output can be switched off in case of an E-STOP condition.

 The COOLx output is an output to control the flow of any coolants that might be used.

-Depending on how the E-STOP hardware behavior is configured this output can be switched off in case of an E-STOP condition.
+Depending on how the E-STOP hardware behaviour is configured this output can be switched off in case of an E-STOP condition.

 If a large load is switched it is also here advisable to use a (solid-state) relay as described in the TOOLON section

 The CHARGEPUMP signal is a signal that is toggled around 10Hz with a duty cycle of about 50%.
-It is internally used for resetting a watchdog system that checks that the board is still alive; that circuit will generate the SYSTEM READY signal.
+It is internally used for resetting a watchdog system that checks that the board is still alive; that circuit will generate the SYSREADY signal.
 The absence of this signal shows that the controller is no longer responsive.
-Also, the SYSTEMREADY output will deactivate.
+Also, the SYSREADY output will deactivate.
+The chargepump output is on pin #21, CN2

 This output is an Open Collector output.